 Healthcare has emerged as the ideal space to link up wearable technology with social good.
 UNICEF is one such example, with its use of a low-tech wearable device for measuring the nutrition levels of children in developing regions.

 The international organisation has recently teamed up with Target to launch the Kid Power Band, a fitness wearable that encourages kids to become more active while at the same time helping to feed undernourished children around the world.
 The device works like any standard pedometer to record activity.
-The Band does not track a wearer’s location, and does not have access to any location data or personal information.

 With head to head contests and collaborative tasks, Nabi Compete measures food burn and challenges children to walk, jump, or run.
 You can select a distance goal and choose from a variety of real life challenges like the length of the Brooklyn Bridge or the National Mall Loop.
 Or choose a food goal and see who can burn off the calories of junk food.
 Kids can learn the concept of calories as their food burn is displayed with relatable and familiar foods.